lukekproj/GECKO/README.md

 4. **Select Event Markers** — choose events to display as vertical lines during labeling (e.g. TARGET_ON)
 5. **Select Channels to Export** — choose which data channels appear in the output CSV
 6. **Label Events** — opens the gaze labeling interface; interpolation is offered automatically if large gaps are detected
-7. **Accept & Finish / Save & Next Trial** — exports CSV and NPZ for the trial
+7. **Save & Finish / Save & Next Trial** — exports CSV and NPZ for the trial

 Repeat steps 2–7 for each trial.
 All export and marker selections persist across trials.

+New to GECKO?
+Watch the [video walkthrough](https://psu.mediaspace.kaltura.com/media/t/1_04zjsojj) using the included demo dataset.

 ---